Hasti-pudding/walking_tours_cb/pages/about.md

 ## About this Collection

-This is a digitized collection of tour sites from 15 self-guided walking tour brochures produced between 2002 and 2017 by the City of Bloomington Department of Housing and Neighborhood Development.
+This is a digitized collection of tour sites from 15 self-guided walking tour brochures produced between 2002 and 2017 by the City of Bloomington Department of Housing and Neighborhood Development in Bloomington, Indiana.
 All rights to these brochures belong to the City of Bloomington Department of Housing and Neighborhood Development.

-The brochures were created to generate interest in prevalent architecture forms and local history in Bloomington, Indiana.
+Each brochure features a neighborhood, historic district, or community in Bloomington and includes: a short history of the neighborhood/historic district/community; a numbered list of notable structures/sites in the area with the relative address, year of construction, short bio of the site, photograph of the site; and map of the neighborhood/district with number icons indicating where each structure is located.

 {% include feature/image.html objectid="coll010" width="50" %}

-Each brochure features a neighborhood or historic district in Bloomington and includes: a short history of the neighborhood/historic district/community; a numbered list of notable structures/sites in the area with the relative address, year of construction, short bio of the site, photograph of the site; and map of the neighborhood/district with number icons indicating where each structure is located.
+This online catalog was created to give users additional ways to search, browse, and discover the 316 tour sites across the 15 brochures.
+By consolidating the tours into one accessible database and adding descriptors from the City of Bloomington Interim Report, users are able to filter tour sites by architectural style, structure type, date of construction, architect, and location.
+High resolution images sourced from Wikimedia, Flickr, and the author supplement each tour site.

+## Related Resources

-This project will complement the following existing resources and organizations related to local history; historic, domestic architecture; and historic preservation in Bloomington, Indiana and broader south-central Indiana:
+If you would like to learn more about Bloomington's architectural and cultural heritage, you may consult the following existing resources and organizations related to local history; historic, domestic architecture; and historic preservation in Bloomington, Indiana and broader south-central Indiana:

 * City of Bloomington Interim Report, book, 2004

+* Monroe County Interim Report, book, 1986

-* Hey Neighbor!
-Historical Bloomington Neighborhoods, exhibit at Monroe County History Center, 2025
+* Monroe County History Center, [website](https://monroehistory.org/)

+* Monroe County Public Library Indiana Room, [website](https://mcpl.info/indiana)

 * Bloomington Then & Now: A Bloomington Fading Project, [website](https://bloomingtonthenandnow.wordpress.com/)